Advice and Tips

 “You can also try to ensure that you are part of the regular salary negotiations from the first year you start in the company.
 If you start in June, but the salary negotiations are in January, then you are guaranteed an increase then.
 This way you avoid waiting another year,” says Almbakk.

 Salary is only part of the package

-– Most people have a defined contribution pension plan, which means that a percentage of what you earn is deposited into your pension savings account.
-These rates vary from 2-7 percent, explains Moldrem, and continues:
+“Most people have a deposit pension scheme, which means that a percentage of what you earn is deposited into your pension account.
+These rates vary from 2-7 percent for income up to 7.1 G,” explains Bernt Almbakk and continues:

 “If the pension scheme is poor, you must be able to save up enough pension on your own.
 Therefore, you need a higher salary.
 You can use this as a bargaining chip.”

 You should also map out what kind of insurance schemes and fringe benefits the company has.